PierreCavalet/module-pattern/README.md

 Ok, it may seems like a lot to take in.
 Let's break it down.

-In javascript, variables declared within a function become LOCAL to the function. `privateMethod` AND `publicMethod` are **not** accessible OUTSIDE the IIFE.
+In javascript, variables declared within a function become **local** to the function. `privateMethod` and `publicMethod` are **not** accessible OUTSIDE the IIFE.

 We are using an IIFE which returns a JSON Object. this JSON object is going in the `Module` variable.
 It will represent our module.
-The goal of this object is to REVEAL (that is why it is called Revealing module pattern) the functions and variables we want our module to expose.
+The goal of this object is to **reveal** (that is why it is called Revealing module pattern) the functions and variables we want our module to expose.

-Here, we are REVEALING the publicMethod, and that is why we can access the publicMethod with
+Here, we are **revealing** the publicMethod, and that is why we can access the publicMethod with

 ```js
 Module.publicMethod();  // public